tsackton/taelgarverse/docs/people/pcs/dunmar-fellowship/wellby.md

 ![Welby Full](../../../assets/welby-full.jpg){width="400"}

+## Pre-Campaign Events

+- Aug 02, 1747 DR: Wellby leaves [Sembara](<../../../gazetteer/greater-sembara/sembara/sembara.md>), heading south.
+Spends some time wandering.
+- Dec 02, 1747 DR: Wellby arrives at the mountains, but cannot cross to Dunmar because of snow.
+Travels around in frontier lands waiting for the passes to open.
+- Feb 12, 1748 DR: Wellby crosses the lower passes on the Karawa road into Dunmar, cutting overland to Tokra.
+- Mar 03, 1748 DR: Wellby arrives in Tokra, spends the night before heading east towards Karawa for the Festival of Rebirth
+- Mar 04, 1748 DR: Wellby leaves Tokra for Karawa
+- Mar 19, 1748 DR: Wellby arrives in Karawa.

 > [!warning]- Wellby's Backstory
 >
 > What Wellby wants from life is to explore: to meet new people, go new places, have new experiences.
 For many years, the Halfling road life was perfect: he honed his craft scouting ahead of the wagons; exploring roadside ruins; practicing bow skills on wolves and the occasional bandit.